aka Four Rhythm Across The Blue

 - Bleached Underpants: The anime understandably scrubs out the naughtier parts of the game.

-- Boobs of Steel: Asuka and Misaki, both of whom are considered the most talented athletes in the VN and anime at FC, are also two of the bustiest girls in the visual novel and anime.
-Reiko's not too far behind them on both skill and rack stat either.
+- Boobs of Steel: Asuka and Misaki are considered the most talented athletes in the VN and anime at FC, are also two of the bustiest girls in the visual novel and anime.

-- Cat Smile: Arisaka and Tobisawa both do this.
+- Cat Smile: Mashiro and Misaki both do this.

-- Competitive Balance: Present in Flying Circus matches, exemplified by the three types of player:
+- Competitive Balance: Present in Flying Circus matches, there are three main types of players:

-- All-Rounders are Jack-of-All-Stats; they're slower than Speeders, faster than Fighters, and equally adept at scoring by striking bouys or dogfighting, as exemplified by Asuka and Shindou.
+- All-Rounders are Jack-of-All-Stats; they're slower than Speeders, faster than Fighters, and equally adept at scoring by striking bouys or dogfighting.
+They focus on exploiting their enemy's weaknesses.

 - Conveniently Seated: Anyone who's watched a school anime before knows where the three main characters sit.